 Storing potatoes correctly is not difficult at all.
-The most important thing to pay attention to is actually protecting them from light.
+The most important thing to pay attention to is protecting them from light.
 Otherwise, they will quickly start to sprout or get green spots.
-Keep reading to find out the best ways to store potatoes!
+Keep reading to find out the best ways to store potatoes.

-If you’re trying to figure out where to store potatoes you should know: When exposed to heat and light, potatoes begin to sprout quickly.
-These sprouts take away important nutrients from the potato causing it to shrink and lose its taste and firmness.
-Did you know: the eyes of the potato are actually poisonous and should not be consumed!
+If you’re trying to figure out where to store potatoes, you should know: When exposed to heat and light, potatoes begin to sprout quickly.
+These sprouts take away important nutrients from the potato, causing it to shrink and lose its taste and firmness.
+Did you know: the eyes of the potato are poisonous and should not be consumed.

 Here’s why it’s so important to store potatoes in the right place: Sprouted potatoes can have a high concentration of toxic glycoalkaloids called solanine and chaconine.
-Toxicity is increased when the potatoes are immature (green), through damage to the tuber, high storage temperature, and storage in bright light.
-Another thing to watch out for: potatoes can easily become moldy — one rotten tuber can spoil the whole bunch!
+Toxicity increases when the potatoes are immature (green) through damage to the tuber, high storage temperature, and storage in bright light.
+Another thing to watch out for: potatoes can easily become moldy — one rotten tuber can spoil the whole bunch.

-Storing potatoes correctly means they can last for several months, all the way until next season.
-This is great because it means you can purchase and enjoy local produce all year round.
+Storing potatoes correctly means they can last for several months, all the way until the next season.
+This is great because you can purchase and enjoy local produce all year round.
 Late potatoes are ripe in September and October, and early potatoes from June onwards.